Things to do with the Family in Tasmania this summer

 Tasmania has heaps of awesome things to do each summer with everything from Kayaking on the Hobart waterfront to going out and seeing the penguins at Low Head.
-Here are five family friendly tour options to add to the itinerary this summer.
+Here are a few family friendly tour options to add to the itinerary this summer.

 Tasmania has a number of penguin colonies but the rookery at Low Head is by far the largest.
 If you are there at the right time of day just after dark you can watch the penguins come in from Bass Straight and back to their nests.
 Tours are run from Launceston five nights a week and take about 3.5 hours so you still have plenty of time to get the kids to bed.